 The Green Heart Project officially launched with a community workshop in late October 2017, timed to the start of baseline data collection.
 Temperatures, particulate matter levels, volatile organic compounds in the air will all be tracked by a network of more than 50 passive air monitors as well as more elaborate monitoring arrays mounted on towers and even an electric car.

-The project will recruit 700 neighborhood residents to participate in several rounds of medical tests, tracking the residual evidence of air pollution in their blood and urine.
+The project has recruited 700 neighborhood residents to participate in several rounds of medical tests, tracking the residual evidence of air pollution in their blood and urine.
 Dozens of different chemical signals will be monitored, including the presence of cortisol and adrenaline that are produced when the body is under stress.
 Participants’ physiological reactions to air pollution will be studied over five years, because some compounds appear within hours of exposure while others take months or years to emerge.

 “This is where we transform urine into data,” says Yeager with a smile, during a tour of his lab.
 “We’re essentially relying on people to volunteer as human environmental monitors.”